grame-cncm/faustdoc/src/manual/syntax.md

 ### C-Equivalent Primitives

 Most Faust primitives are analogous to their C counterpart but adapted to signal processing.
-Most of them do automatic parameter promotion and this will be described for each primitive.

 For example `+` is a function of type \(\mathbb{S}^{2}\rightarrow\mathbb{S}^{1}\) that transforms a pair of signals \((x_1,x_2)\) into a 1-tuple of signals \((y)\) such that \(\forall t\in\mathbb{N}, y(t)=x_{1}(t)+x_{2}(t)\). `+` can be used to very simply implement a mixer: